-Vernaccia di Serrapetrona DOCG is a red sparkling wine made since the 15th-century from Vernaccia Nera grapes grown in the Serrapetrona area of the Le Marche region of Italy.
+Vernaccia di Serrapetrona DOCG dates from 2004.
+It is a red sparkling wine made since the 15th-century from Vernaccia Nera grapes grown in the Serrapetrona area in Macerata province in the Le Marche region of Italy.
 (The still wine version is Serrapetrona DOC).
+Vernaccia Nera in Vernaccia di Serrapetrona in the province of Macerata, the only red coloured Vernaccia grape in Italy from which either a sparkling red wine, dry or slightly sweet, is made.
 Vernaccia di Serrapetrona is one of Italy’s greatest, most unique under-the radar wines.
-Sparkling red wine from dark Vernaccia grapes was at one time prominent in the west of Le Marche, but today it is rare outside the environs of Serrapetrona, says Burton Anderson (1990, p.177).
+Sparkling red wine from dark Vernaccia grapes was prominent in the past in western Le Marche, but today it is rare outside the environs of Serrapetrona, says Burton Anderson (1990, p.177).
 Of the total production of Serrapetrona 80% is this sparkling version, and 20% is a still red wine called Serrapetrona DOC which see.

 Burton Anderson, Vino – The Wines and Winemakers of Italy (London, 1982).

 Burton Anderson, The Wine Atlas of Italy, Mitchell Beazley, 1990 p.326-9.